When Systems Meant to Protect Become Another Source of Harm

 And I will continue to advocate for Black and racialized representation in local unions — representatives who are educated, self-aware, and grounded in anti-oppressive practice.
 Representatives who understand that frustration does not equal aggression, and that speaking up is not an act of defiance, but an act of self-respect.

-Unions must ask themselves hard questions if they genuinely want to serve all workers:
+Unions must ask themselves hard questions if they truly want to serve all workers:

 • Who feels safe coming to us?